Kenhasteandersen/NUMmodel/README.md

 #### Top-level matlab routines
 These routines run a simulation and returns the results in a `sim` structure:

-* `baserunChemostat(mAdult)`.
+* `baserunChemostat()`.
 Runs a chemostat version of the model and plots the output.
-The argument is the adult body masses of copepods (in micro gram carbon) - send in an empty list to run only with unicellular plankton.
-* `baserunChemostatEuler(mAdult)`.
-Uses the Fortran library and simple Euler time-stepping.
 * `baserunWatercolumn`.
 Runs a watercolumn extracted from a transport matrix at a specific location.
 * `baserunGlobal()`.
 Runs a global simulation with only generalists.
-It uses transport matrices which must be downloaded separately and placed in the directory `TMs`.
-Transport matrices must be downloaded from http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs (choose MITgcm_2.8deg).
+It uses transport matrices which  must be downloaded from http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs (choose MITgcm_2.8deg) and placed in the directory `TMs`.
+Transport matrices.

 All units are in micro gC/l (or micro gN/l for nutrient concentration).
 Units of light are micro mol photons per m2 per second.